Accessible PDF: How to Tag Content in PDF

 Using Word for Windows

-- Click "Save" to save the PDF with tags.
+7. Click "Save" to save the tagged PDF.

 Using Word for Mac

-- Type the file name in the Save As text box, and then choose where you want the file to be saved.
+2. Type the file name in the Save As text box, then choose where you want to save the file.

-- Use the Down Arrow to browse through file types, and select PDF.
+4. Use the Down Arrow to browse file types and select PDF.

 Conclusion: Accessible PDF

-Making PDFs accessible through proper tagging is crucial for ensuring everyone can access and use the information within them - regardless of their abilities.
+Making PDFs accessible through proper tagging is crucial so everyone can access and use the information in them, regardless of their abilities.

-By following the steps outlined in this post, you can make your PDFs more accessible and improve the user experience for all.
+By following the steps in this post, you can make your PDFs more accessible and improve the user experience for everyone.
 Remember to test your PDFs to ensure they meet accessibility standards.

-With these tips and a little practice, you will be well on your way to creating more inclusive PDFs that benefit everyone.
-So, why not give it a try and see how easy it can be to create accessible PDFs?
+With these tips and some practice, you will be on your way to creating more inclusive PDFs that benefit everyone.
+Give it a try and see how easy it can be to create accessible PDFs.